AhmedAdam1998/Milestone-Project-2/README.md

 -Use Terminal for pushing and commiting.
 -Always use present tense for writing commits, make sure it is adhering to Industry Standards.

+### Deployment
+Deployment
+This site was deployed via GitHub pages using the following steps: From the GitHub repository, navigate to Settings In the left-hand navigation section select Pages From the source section drop-down menu change Branch from none to main and click the Save After several minutes the website is live and will be automatically refreshed with each Git push command.
+The link to the live site is: https://ahmedadam1998.github.io/Milestone-Project-2/

+To run locally: Log into GitHub and click on repository to download (https://github.com/AhmedAdam1998/Milestone-Project-2) Select Code and click "Download the Zip file.
+Once download is completed, extract ZIP file and use in your local environment.
+Alternatively you can Clone or Fork this repository into your GitHub account.

 ### Code